octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Let's consider a very simple _Vote_ smart contract that handles a voting process.
 The _Vote_ smart contract allows anyone to vote for a candidate (we consider that candidates are registered and their number of votes is initialized to zero).

-When someone invoke the smart contract, one must indicate the candidate.
+When someone invokes the smart contract, one must indicate the candidate.
 If the candidate is registered then its corresponding number of votes is incremented.

+> The _Vote_ smart contract will only modify its storage and thus will have no impact on the rest of the network (i.e. the execution of the smart contract will not produce operations).

 Here is the code of the smart contract:
 ```